Indian states ranking by availability of toilets

 This is a list of Indian states and territories ranked by the availability of toilet facilities per household.
 Figures are from the 2011 census of India.

-The Ministry of Housing and Urban Affairs (MoHUA), is presently implementing missions like Swachh Bharat Mission (SBM), Atal Mission for Rejuvenation & Urban Transformation (AMRUT), Smart Cities Mission, and National Heritage City Development & Augmentation Yojana (HRIDAY).

-List of the Indian States and UT
+List

 An increasing trend has been seen in India with how many households have toilet facilities.

-However, a report from National Statistical Office found this data controversial stating "More than a quarter of households surveyed in rural India (in 2017) didn't have access to a toilet."
-However, it's important to highlight a caveat about its findings: the report says the question about access to toilets was asked straight after a question about receiving state benefits.
-"There may be an inherent tendency to give a negative reply to these questions," it says, in the expectation "that this may help get additional benefits through government schemes".

 Kerala, Mizoram, and Lakshadweep State/UT have a higher number of households having toilet facilities in both 2001 and 2011 in comparison to other states.
 Lakshadweep has the highest households having toilet facilities 89.2% in 2001, 97.8% in 2011, and 100% in 2017.

 Seven states viz.
 Bihar, Odisha, Assam, Goa, and Tripura are below the national estimate of 25.21% in 2019.

-According to 2019 data, 25.21% of the country has achieved ODF Status and has full access to toilets.
+According to a 2019 report, referring to 2017 data, 25.21% of the country has achieved ODF Status and has full access to toilets.